MUSHROOM CULTIVATION GUIDE & GROW TIPS

 Monitor your tub for dryness.
-If you see lighter patches of substrate, lightly mist with a spray bottle of tap water until darkened.
-After the substrate is fully colonized, it will be important to monitor for surface moisture.
+This is critical!
+If you see lighter patches of substrate, lightly mist with a spray bottle of clean tap water until darkened.
+After the substrate is fully colonized, it will be important to continue to monitor for surface moisture.
 There should always be very small beads of water on the surface of your substrate.
 If you don’t see these, mist lightly once a day until small beads of water are visible.
-After you mist, fan the substrate for 20-30 seconds which will initiate some evaporation, a key pinning trigger.
+After you mist, fan the substrate for 20-30 seconds.
+This is to initiate evaporation, a key pinning trigger.

 After you set up your fruiting chamber.
 It should not need any attention for at least two weeks.
 After this point, you should set up your humidity control kit.
 Set up the humidifier with the hose attachments and fit the end of the hose into the highest hole on the side of the fruiting chamber that has three holes.
 Remember to fill the humidifier with water.
 Program the timing switch to turn on for one minute each day.
 Plug the humidifier into the timing switch.
 That’s it!
 Set it and forget it!